trychlos/pwix-editor/README.md

 `pwix:editor` talks a lot of _documents_ though, actually, `pwix:editor` doesn't know anything about them.
 But it expects that these unknown and unmanaged _documents_ have two main properties:

-- a HTML content, says _document's content_ here
+- a HTML content, said _document's content_ here
-- a name which identifies the document, says _document's name_ here.
+- an optional name which identifies the document, said _document's name_ here.

 ### Edition mode